 I said, “Hadley, you’re a good ten pounds heavier then they say I am.
 The freshmen cheerleaders were already interested in you.
 You liked Marie three weeks ago and now you’re not happy with that.”

 Hadley said, “You know I like her.
 It’s just nice to have girls our age or better wanting to get a date with me.”

 “You play around like that, you’re apt to lose what you think you have along with what you’re dreaming about.
 I hope you’re content with a wet dream.
 That might be the only thing you get in the long run.”

 Hadley says, “Well, you don’t seem to mind Rhonda Adams showing you attention.”

 Hadley says, “You know she’s not going to keep interest in you if you don’t show a little more attention back.
 Like asking her for a date and snuggling up to her pretty bumps.
 It wouldn’t hurt your image problems.”
 Hadley knew I was very sensitive about that and he pretty much knew I wasn’t gay.
-Finally he said, “I’m sorry about that but you know it hurts me too that people think you’re like that.
-Then they wonder about me?”
+Finally, he said, “I’m sorry about that but you know it hurts me too that people think you’re like that.
+Because then they wonder about me?”

 “I never asked to be judged.’

 Three wins have us again in the running for a playoff berth in state competition.
 A second loss would eliminate us from the competition.
 This week would be the biggest challenge.
 Our opponent Westmont High is believed to be as tough a team as Bridgewater, some say better.
 One advantage we have now is our players are familiar with me as the quarterback.
 I have thrown enough completed passes and some for twenty yards or longer.
 I am now considered a threat as a passer.

 Coach Higgins finally has Jack Rivers ready as the backup quarterback.
 Image-wise a lot of people would prefer Jack as the quarterback.
 I’ve been told that more than once, usually more than once a day.
 I even told them it was alright with me if he took over.